Vet Surgery for Cats & Dogs in Ventura

 We offer comprehensive surgeries ranging from elective surgery for sports medicine patients, to total hip replacement and open heart surgery.

-Surgeries are performed using the most advanced technology available, with a fully trained support staff available to surgical patients.
+Veterinary surgeries are performed using the most advanced technology available, with a fully trained support staff available to surgical patients.

 Based on your pet’s problems, our surgical specialists will perform a detailed examination and discuss recommended diagnostic tests, procedures, risks and expected outcomes with you.